AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 In the above example, Thread 2 will follow Thread 1 up the tree, providing a degree of concurrency to the update operation.
 Obviously, this example if limited, in a 40 depth tree it is possible to have many threads working concurrently to build the new state without collision.

-In this concurrent model, each thread would use it's own single read transaction to retrieve `committed` state and all new `uncommitted` state is written to the cache in a lock free manner as every thread is writing to a different level of the tree.
+In this concurrent model, each thread would use its own single read transaction to retrieve `committed` state and all new `uncommitted` state is written to the cache in a lock free manner as every thread is writing to a different level of the tree.

 ## Change Set